IronRiders/Constitution/Club Constitution.md

-# Roosevelt High School Robotics Club Constitution
+# The Iron Riders Robotics Club Constitution
 Seattle, Washington

 ## Article 1: Name

-This club will be referred to as The Roosevelt Robotics Club, or The Iron Riders.
+This club will be referred to as the Iron Riders.

 ## Article 2: Purpose

-This club's purpose is to include students interested in participating in the FIRST Robotics Competition, the FIRST Tech Challenge, in the construction of complex robots, advanced mechanics, competition strategy,  software programming, or any students interested in recruiting corporate sponsors, advertising/marketing, or business management.
+This club's purpose is to include students interested in participating in the FIRST Robotics Competition, in the construction of complex robots, advanced mechanics, software programming,  business management, competition strategy, or any students interested in recruiting corporate sponsors or advertising/marketing.
 The goals of The Iron Riders are:

-* To compete in the FIRST Robotics Competition and FIRST Tech Challenge.
+* To compete in the FIRST Robotics Competition.
 * To gain members for growth and development of the Roosevelt community as well as FIRST Robotics.
 * To encourage leadership, engineering, programming, and high ethical standards respected in the business, engineering, and programming worlds.
 * To promote understanding and appreciation of science and technology.